billahdotdev/Learn-React/README.md

 ### Optional but Helpful:
 • HTML and CSS: While not strictly required, having a basic understanding of HTML and CSS will be beneficial as React builds user interfaces and utilizes JSX (a syntax extension for JavaScript that resembles HTML).

-Here are some resources to get you started:
+Here are some resources to get you started (BE CAREFUL ABOUT TUTORIAL HELL):
 1. [freecodecamp](https://www.freecodecamp.org/)
 2. [MDN](https://developer.mozilla.org/en-US/curriculum/)